rest-for-physics/framework/CONTRIBUTING.md

 ```

 This will allow us to identify the changes we will upload or `push` to the repository later on.
 When we are
-certain that the changes in a file should be included in a `commit` we can add the file to be commited
+certain that the changes in a file should be included in a `commit` we can add the file to be committed

 ```
 git add sourceFile.cxx